 We’ve had extremely enthusiastic feedback from industry.
 Many professionals in the local community are eager to teach in the program because they are having trouble finding people trained in these areas.
 Their perspective will be of great benefit to students.
 Learning from instructors who’ve been directly involved in sometimes messy relationships between owners and clients, and who have negotiated often conflicting requirements – such as cost and energy performance – will be an important part of the program’s training and education.

 I’m one of the directors and am the program’s mechanical engineering lead.
 I have taught classes in thermal design and heating, ventilation and air conditioning, and my research focuses on thermal design and building ventilation.
 I’ll be teaching the mechanical systems course and am involved in hiring the outside instructors who will help deliver parts of program and share their decades of experience in the field with our students.

 Dr. Steve Rogak received his BASc from UBC (Mech ’86) and PhD from Caltech (Environmental Engineering Science ’92).
-Professor Rogak is a world-leading expert on the morphology, transport properties and aerosol dynamics of aerosol nanoparticles, with 1500 citations of his papers on these topics.
+Dr. Rogak is a world-leading expert on the morphology, transport properties and aerosol dynamics of aerosol nanoparticles, with 1500 citations of his papers on these topics.
 Recently his group made the new discovery that the flow resistance in loading building ventilation filters can change dramatically in response to humidity changes.
-Professor Rogak is a frequent reviewer for Aerosol Science and Technology, Energy and Buildings, Journal of Aerosol Science, Carbon and SAE.
+Dr. Rogak is a frequent reviewer for Aerosol Science and Technology, Energy and Buildings, Journal of Aerosol Science, Carbon and SAE.
 He is the ASHRAE liaison for the Department of Mechanical Engineering, and works closely with companies in the buildings and clean energy sectors.